-- Centralize all your product content in a single place, accessible from any device.
+- Centralized database for all your product content, accessible from any device

-- Connect information to different channels (web, ecommerce, marketplaces, printed material, etc.).
+- Synchronize your catalogs and Go-to-Market across different channels (web, ecommerce, marketplaces, printed material, etc.)

-What will you need to do to import product information to a PIM system?
+What will you need for importing product information to a PIM?

-Even if you already have Excel, XLSX or CSV spreadsheets, you can upload these files to the PIM, which will then interpret these and include them in your centralized database.
-It is also possible to send information from an ERP, if your company has one and has used it until now to collect catalog content, manufacturers and distributors, etc.
+Whether you use Excel, XLSX or CSV spreadsheets, you can upload these files directly to the PIM, where they will be converted and stored in your new centralized database.
+Data can also be sent from an ERP if your company uses one.

-A PIM system is an incredibly versatile tool, as it adapts to your company and project right from the start and evolves with your needs as they change over time.
-However, we recommend a little bit of preparation to ensure that your onboarding goes as smoothly as possible:
+A PIM system is an incredibly versatile tool, adapting to your organization right from the start and evolving with your needs as they change over time.
+However, with a small amount of preparation, your onboarding can go even smoother.
+Here’s what you need:

-- Correlate images.
-Given the importance of visual content in ecommerce and catalogs, you’ll need to ensure that you give your files the same name as that indicated in your corresponding product or variation (including capital and lower-case letters, accents, etc.) in order to successfully upload your product photos.
+Given the importance of visual content in the world of ecommerce, you’ll need to ensure that your images are stored correctly.
+We recommend giving your image files the same name as the corresponding product or product variant (including capital and lower-case letters, accents, etc.) in order to successfully upload your product photos.

-- Carry out tests.
 This is vital before the launch of any software, including a PIM.
-Plan a preparation and testing period, which will also depend on the volume of your catalog.
+It’s a good idea to set aside time for a preparation and testing period, which again will depend on the volume of your catalog.
 This way, you’ll be able to check that all information has been correctly imported.

 Example of product information prepared for a PIM system

-In this table, you’ll find a selection of electronic products, with fields prepared for importation to a PIM system.
+Below is an example for a selection of electronic products, with fields prepared in advance of importing into a PIM system.

-As you can see, key information columns are prepared in a spreadsheet, with a product reference in each row.
+As you can see, the spreadsheet has been formatted with key information columns, and a product reference in each row.

 - Family (for electronics, a family could be ‘Computers’, ‘Monitors’ or ‘Towers’, etc.)